apeunit/interchain.neueux.com/meeting_notes/meeting15/meeting15_notes.md

 * ETH TokenLists for Cosmos is needed too

+## Discusssion 2:

-#### Discusssion: Best approaches for crawling the network, check if nodes are really active
+Best approaches for crawling the network, check if nodes are really active

 * Some tools are already out built by the community
 * Adam: relatively easy to get blacklisted by nodes on the P2P port
 * 26656 is usually the only port exposed. security reasons